Autofill credit cards, contacts and passwords in Safari on Mac

 In the Safari app on your Mac:

-When you start to create a new website password, and you have iCloud Keychain set up on your Mac, Safari automatically suggests a unique, hard-to-guess password.
+When you start to create a new website password and you have iCloud Keychain set up on your Mac, a unique, hard-to-guess password is suggested for you.
 If you don’t have iCloud Keychain set up, click in the password field, click the AutoFill Key , then choose Suggest New Password.

 Change AutoFill settings